 3720 93-17-12.
-In any child custody matter hereafter filed in any chancery or county court in which temporary or permanent custody 3722 has already been placed with a parent or guardian and in all 3723 adoptions, the court shall impose a fee for any court-ordered home 3724 study performed by the Department of \ \ \ Child Protection

-''' either party or upon both parties in the court's discretion.
-The minimum fee imposed shall be not less than Three Hundred Fifty Dollars ($350.00) for each household on which a home study is performed.
-The fee shall be paid directly to the Mississippi Department of Child Protection Services prior to the home study being conducted by the department or to the entity if the study is performed by another entity.
-The judge may order the fee '''
+In any child custody matter hereafter filed in any 3721 chancery or county court in which temporary or permanent custody 3722 has already been placed with a parent or guardian and in all 3723 adoptions, the court shall impose a fee for any court-ordered home study performed by the Department of Child Protection 3724 3725 Services or any other entity.
+The fee shall be assessed upon 3726 either party or upon both parties in the court's discretion.
+3727 minimum fee imposed shall be not less than Three Hundred Fifty 3728 Dollars (\$350.00) for each household on which a home study is performed.
+The fee shall be paid directly to the Mississippi 3729 3730 Department of Child Protection Services prior to the home study being conducted by the department or to the entity if the 3731